This is the one phrase we use all the time in our family, a phrase that helps empower kids to change their behavior.

 I’ve found this works best for 2 and 3-year-olds, depending on the child’s maturity.

-So I’ll say “Yes you will remember because you already know that.
-What can you do instead?” and we will discuss alternatives.
-Adding in natural consequences to behavior can bring home the need to change the behavior, but even with older children you want them to know they can change and how they can approach the situation differently next time.
+Adding in natural consequences to behavior can bring home the need to change the behavior, but even with older children, you want them to know they can change and how they can approach the situation differently next time.

 “I know you’re upset now, but next time you’ll remember.”